Customs regulations in Norway

 Tollregler i Norge

-Here you can read about customs regulations that apply when you bring removal goods and other items to Norway.
+Here you can read about customs regulations that apply when you bring removal goods, a car, food items, plants, weapons, animals, and other goods to Norway.

 There are regulations on what items you may and may not bring free of customs duties when you are moving to Norway or are arriving in Norway from another country.
 On this page you can read about customs regulations relating to removal goods, and imported goods for which special regulations apply.